Powered by MOMENTUM MEDIA

 expand image

-Meyers appeared before the Committee on Homeland Security’s Subcommittee on Cybersecurity and Infrastructure Protection on September 24.
+Meyers appeared before the Committee on Homeland Security’s subcommittee on cyber security and infrastructure protection on 24 September.

 However, before going into detail on CrowdStrike’s response to the incident, he offered a sincere apology for the disruption.